davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 The `data` is arbitrary information passed onto the AVS's specific `AVSRegistrar` for the AVS's particular considerations for acceptance.
 If the AVS reverts, registration will fail.

 *Effects*:
-* The proposed operator sets are added to the operator's list of registered sets (`registeredSets`)
+* Adds the proposed operator sets to the operator's list of registered sets (`registeredSets`)
-* The operator is added to `_operatorSetMembers` for each operator set
+* Adds the operator to `_operatorSetMembers` for each operator set
-* The operator is marked as registered for the given operator sets (in `registrationStatus`)
+* Marks the operator as registered for the given operator sets (in `registrationStatus`)
-* The `params` for registration are passed to the AVS's `AVSRegistrar`, which can arbitrarily handle the registration request
+* Passes the `params` for registration to the AVS's `AVSRegistrar`, which can arbitrarily handle the registration request
+* Emits an `OperatorAddedToOperatorSet` event for each operator

 *Requirements*:
-* Operator registration/deregistration MUST NOT be paused
+* Pause status MUST NOT be set: `PAUSED_OPERATOR_SET_REGISTRATION_AND_DEREGISTRATION`
 * Address MUST be registered as an operator
 * Caller MUST be the operator
   * An admin and/or appointee for the account can also call this function (see the [PermissionController](../permissions/PermissionController.md))